-The Application has three essay questions (maximum ___ words each).
+The application has two essay questions.
 You are strongly encouraged to take full advantage of the opportunity to convey information about your plans, and to draft the essays in advance so you can review them for accuracy prior to submission.
 The essays are:

-Essay #3: Describe where you believe you will be professionally in the next five years.
-Include your short- and long-term career goals, and how you plan to leverage your international experience into the launching of your career plans.
+Essay #1: Professional Direction & International Business (500 words max).
+Describe where you believe you will be professionally in the next five years.
+Include your short- and long-term career goals, how the study of international business will impact those goals, and how you plan to leverage your international experience into the launching of your career plans.

 Request Preliminary Approval

-If you are an International Business major, or if you are pursuing an intenrational business or global management minor, please request preliminary approval at bit.ly/cgb-ie-approval before submitting your application.
-Obtaining preliminary approval prior to applying will ensure your intended experience will count towards your requirement, and will ensure you receive full credit for your planning skills on the schoalrship application.
+If you are an International Business major, or if you are pursuing an international business or global management minor, please request preliminary approval at bit.ly/cgb-ie-approval before submitting your application.
+Obtaining preliminary approval prior to applying will ensure your intended experience will count towards your requirement, and will ensure you receive full credit for your planning skills on the scholarship application.